aisoccer/aisoccer-3d/README.md

 **worlds**: Contains AI World Cup simulation world files **(Files in this directory can be run using Webots Robot Simulator)**

-- aisoccer_1.wbt: Webots world file for robot type 1
+- aisoccer.wbt: Webots world file for senior robots

-- aisoccer_2.wbt: Webots world file for robot type 2
+*before two world files existed 'aisoccer_1.wbt' (junior robots) and 'aisoccer_2.wbt' (senior robots)*

 **config.json**: Configuration file for setting player executables, setting game duration, and setting some rules on/off for effective training.
 Please refer to the wiki or manual for parameter descriptions **(Participants should modify the player information in this file to tell the simulation which program to execute)**